pygiza/fec/README.md

 # PyGize E-Commerce

 PyGiza is an E-Commerce site that featured a dynamically rendered product page.
 The full-page included an interface for a product overview, related products, questions and answers, and user reviews.
 The front-end was built for an existing back-end (Atelier API and database).
 Note: Access to Atelier database ends June 7th, see images below.

+## Tabel Of Contents

 ## OVERVIEW